wp-plugins/woocommerce-nl-alternative/readme.txt

 You should not activate it at the same time as the WooCommerce (nl) plugin.

 == Changelog ==

+= 1.1.8 =
+* 2015-05-29
+* WooCommerce 2.3.9.
+* Only support Main WooCommerce, no addons.
+* Simplify code to absolute minimum.

 = 1.1.7 =
 * 2015-05-27